22 Types of Noodles You Didn’t Know You Needed

 Khmer Noodles (Cambodia)

-Khmer noodles, also known as Nom Banh Chok, are a staple in Cambodian cuisine.
+Khmer noodles, or Nom Banh Chok, are a staple in Cambodian cuisine.
 They are often served with a rich, coconut-based curry sauce.
-These thin rice noodles are typically enjoyed for breakfast, garnished with fresh herbs, cucumbers, and banana blossoms.
+These thin rice noodles, garnished with fresh herbs, cucumbers, and banana blossoms, are typically enjoyed for breakfast.
 The dish is known for its light, refreshing flavors and is a favorite among locals.
+Here is a delicious recipe using rice noodles to make a soy-free tofu bowl.

 Idiyappam (South India)